Coast Guard, DHS.

-This rule establishes safety zones in the navigable waters east of Vieques, Puerto Rico.
+The COTP is proposing to establish permanent safety zones in the navigable waters east of Vieques, Puerto Rico.
 UXOs from past military training operations remain present in the waters of east Vieques, Puerto Rico.
 The U.S. Navy is currently in the process of planning, retrieving, and properly disposing of the UXOs in this area.
 These operations will be ongoing for the next 20 years.
-Accordingly, ordnance clearing operations will be held at various times on the waters of East Vieques, Vieques, Puerto Rico.
+Accordingly, ordnance clearing operations will be held at various times on the waters of East Vieques, Puerto Rico.
 UXOs will be retrieved by several divers working for the U.S. Navy.

-The safety zone areas encompass the waters in East Vieques, Vieques, Puerto Rico.
-In areas where UXOs are present in shallow waters, mariners have been known to anchor which creates risk for the unintended detonation of UXOs.
-The safety zones will prohibit vessels from anchoring, dredging, or trawling in the designated areas at all times.
-Further, no vessel or person will be permitted to enter, transit through, or remain in the safety zones during clearance operations due to increased risk of explosion and fragmentation hazards.
+This proposed safety zones area encompasses waters in East Vieques, Puerto Rico.
+In areas where UXOs are known to be in shallow waters, where mariners have been known to anchor which creates risk for the unintended detonation of UXOs.
+The safety zones would prohibit vessels from anchoring, dredging, or trawling in the designated areas at all times.
+Further, no vessel or person would be permitted to enter, transit through, or remain in the safety zones during clearance operations due to increased risk of explosion and fragmentation hazards.

 A. Regulatory Planning and Review

 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
 Executive Order 13771 directs agencies to control regulatory costs through a budgeting process.
 This NPRM has not been designated a “significant regulatory action,” under Executive Order 12866.
 Accordingly, the NPRM has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance it is exempt from the requirements of Executive Order 13771.